 2. Goose Liver

-Liver tends to be the go-to food when it comes to vitamin A. Accordingly, poultry liver cannot be missing from the list of the best vitamin A foods.
+The liver tends to be the go-to food for vitamin A. Accordingly, poultry liver cannot be missing from the best vitamin A foods list.

 In particular, goose liver can impress with a considerable amount of retinol (*):